gmarcy/rdpgw/README.md

 you can just do a GET to https://yourserver/tokeninfo?access_token=<token> .
 It will return 200 OK with the decrypted token.

-In this way you can integrate, for example, it with [pam-jwt](https://github.com/bolkedebruin/pam-jwt).
+In this way you can integrate, for example, it with [pam-jwt](https://github.com/gmarcy/pam-jwt).

 ## Client Caveats
 The several clients that Microsoft provides come with their own caveats.
 The most important one is that the default client on Windows ``mstsc`` does not support basic authentication.
-This means you need to use either OpenID Connect, Kerberos or ntlm authentication.
+This means you need to use either OpenID Connect or ntlm authentication.

 In addition to that, ``mstsc``, when configuring a gateway directly in the client requires you to either: